EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *Yet Churchill’s view ‘was that Russia was now at war; innocent peasants were being slaughtered; and we should forget about Soviet systems or the Comintern and extend our hand to fellow human beings in distress’.
 Colville recalled that this argument ‘was extremely vehement’.*

-- *Churchill said that after victory ‘There should be an end to all bloodshed, though he should like to see Mussolini, the bogus mimic of Ancient Rome, strangled like Vercingetorix in old Roman fashion.’14 Hitler and the leading Nazis would be sent to a remote island, though not St Helena, as that would ‘desecrate’ Napoleon’s memory.*
+- *Churchill said that after victory ‘There should be an end to all bloodshed, though he should like to see Mussolini, the bogus mimic of Ancient Rome, strangled like Vercingetorix in old Roman fashion.’
+Hitler and the leading Nazis would be sent to a remote island, though not St Helena, as that would ‘desecrate’ Napoleon’s memory.*

 - *On the train back to London, Churchill asked for a Benedictine liqueur, and ten minutes later for a brandy.
 Reminded by the attendant that he had already had a Benedictine, he said, ‘I know; I want some brandy to clear it up.’*